BenCrook/basket-page/README.md

 2. Access the URL and you should see the app.

 ## How To View (using Create React App)
 Providing you have Node, NPM, and Yarn installed the below should 'just work'.
+If you don't have Yarn but do have Node/NPM replace the yarn command with `npm install -g serve`.

 1. From the root of this project run `npm install && npm run build && yarn global add serve && serve -s build`
 2. Navigate to [http://localhost:5000](http://localhost:5000) (or whatever URL the CLI tool returns)